Carabao Cup semi-final draw: When it is, how to watch & teams involved

 The 2021-22 Carabao Cup has thrown up plenty of exciting ties and surprising results already, but the action is set to ramp up another notch as we edge towards the latter stages of the tournament.

 Manchester City's elimination in the quarter-finals means they will not retain the trophy for the fifth time in a row, so who is still in the running for the prize?
-GOAL is on hand with everything you need to know about the last-four draw.
+GOAL brings you everything you need to know about the last-four draw.

 Editors' Picks